potassco/meta-tools/README.md

 ## Installation

-To install the project, run
+To install the project locally, run

 ```bash
 pip install .